algorithmiaio/algorithmia-android/README.md

 **Note:** The API key may be omitted only when making calls from algorithms running on the Algorithmia cluster

-## Android Threads
+### Android Threads

-Note that it is necessary to perform network operations (such as calling Algorithmia) on a background thread in android, to avoid impacting UI performance.
+It is necessary to perform network operations (such as calling Algorithmia) on a background thread in android, to avoid impacting UI performance.
 The standard way to acheive this in android is to use an AsyncTask.

 See Android documentation about UI vs. Background threads: [Processes and Threads](https://developer.android.com/guide/components/processes-and-threads.html)